customizedcode/aws-boto-playbook-example/README.md

-AWS-Playbook-example
+AWS-BOTO-Playbook-example
 ====================

-This is an example of using the BOTO3 python Library in Ansible to
+This is an example of using the AWS BOTO3 python Library in Ansible to
 provision EC2 instances/VMs using an Ansible playbook.
 I wrote this a while back.